hilaryrowe/documentation3/oeeCalculations/roger-quality.md

 ![](/assets/Screen Shot 2016-08-15 at 2.35.04 PM.png)

-Quality is a percentage between 0% and 100% with 100% being the value when an asset is operating with perfect output quality or no defects.
-Using the components of Quality \(Defect Items and Total Output\) we can further explain how this is computed.
+Quality is expressed as a percentage between 0% and 100%, with 100% being the value when an asset has operated with perfect Total Output quality or no Defect Items.
+These two factors of quality are dervied as follows.

 ### **Defect Items**

 Defective units of production are created in one of two ways:

-* Automatic Classification - based on configuration rules for sensor values received in cycles data \(1 to 1 with output calculated for the cycle period\)
+* _Automatic Classification_ - based on configuration rules for sensor values received in cycles data \(1 to 1 with output calculated for the cycle period\)

 ![](/assets/Screen Shot 2016-08-15 at 2.47.44 PM.png)

 ![](/assets/Screen Shot 2016-08-15 at 4.04.46 PM.png)

-* Manual Entry - entered by Sight Machine users using Defect Entry \(each entry could represent n number of defects\)
+* _Manual Entry_ - entered by Sight Machine users using Defect Entry \(each entry represents 'n' number of defects\)

 ![](/assets/Screen Shot 2016-08-15 at 3.06.04 PM.png)